mandarwagh9/Image-segmenting-using-SAM2/README.md

    Open a web browser and navigate to `http://127.0.0.1:5000/` to access the application.

-### Usage
+## Usage

-- **Upload an Image**: Use the file upload form on the main page to upload an image.
+1. **Navigate to the Application**

+   Open your web browser and go to `http://127.0.0.1:5000/`.

+2. **Upload an Image**

+   Use the upload form to select and upload an image.
+Ensure the image is in one of the allowed formats: PNG, JPG, JPEG, or GIF and its uploaded to a image hosting site, and you are able to provide a link in the `app.py` for further processing.

+3. **View Results**

-- **View Results**: After uploading, the application will process the image and display the segmentation results, including individual masks and a combined mask.
+   After uploading, the application will process the image using the SAM2 model and display the segmentation results, including combined and individual masks in your terminal to be specific.

 ### File Structure